-Telehealth allows for the monitoring of a client’s health status remotely via equipment, which transmits data from the client’s home to the client’s home health agency.
-The purpose of providing telehealth services is to assist in the effective management and monitoring of clients whose medical needs can be appropriately and cost-effectively met at home through the frequent monitoring of data and early intervention.
+Telehealth allows for the monitoring of a member’s health status remotely via equipment, which transmits data from the member’s home to the member’s home health agency.
+The purpose of providing telehealth services is to assist in the effective management and monitoring of members whose medical needs can be appropriately and cost-effectively met at home through the frequent monitoring of data and early intervention.
 This service is provided under the Home Health Benefit through agencies that have opted to provide the telehealth service.

 Who is eligible?

-All Medicaid eligible clients who meet the following criteria:
+All Health First Colorado (Colorado's Medicaid Program) eligible members who meet the following criteria:

-- Client must receive Home Health services from provider who has opted to provide telehealth services
+- Member must receive Home Health services from provider who has opted to provide telehealth services

-- Client must require frequent and on going monitoring/management of their disease or condition
+- Member must require frequent and on going monitoring/management of their disease or condition

-- Client’s home environment must be compatible with the use of the equipment
+- Member’s home environment must be compatible with the use of the equipment

-- Client or caregiver must be willing and able to comply with vital sign self-monitoring
+- Member or caregiver must be willing and able to comply with vital sign self-monitoring

-- Client must have one or more of the following diagnoses:
+- Member must have one or more of the following diagnoses:

 - Congestive Heart Failure